kunukn/ackordion/README.md

 * **div** is the content area without padding top and bottom
 * **article** is used to for padding if needed, the element can be removed

-# usage

-Check the **index.html** for inspiration.

-* Add reference to `ackordion.min.js` and `ackordion.min.css` in the html page
-* Apply the markup structure for the accordion
-* Init the accordion with JS
-* Apply custom css to override the library css

-Apply this JavaScript when the DOM is ready for a single accordion.
-The id must match the one in the html markup.

 ### init